Persephone & Demeter

 Artist Bio

-Art should be inspiring, uplifting and motivating.
-It should feed your mind as well as your soul.
 I'm a Melbourne artist making art about people, identity and relationships.
-I draw on my experience as a woman and a mother, and resultantly most of my work is about family, motherhood, and gender roles.
+I draw on my experience as a woman and a mother, and as a result, most of my work is about womanhood.
 I am a passionate advocate of women’s issues and gender equality.

 I have an interest in patterns and lines and include them in nearly all my work.
 My attraction to patterns comes from my love of order (I'm also an accountant), but I mostly like the flat, decorative element it adds.
 Sometimes the material inspires the subject, but more often than not, I seek out a particular look, colour or pattern to go with the concept I have in mind.
 Including patterns is a way of adding another dimension to the work.

-In 2020 I won the Unearthed Prized by Art to Art gallery in Balwyn.
+In 2020, I won the Unearthed Prize by Art to Art gallery in Balwyn.
 I've been exhibiting since 2012, when I held my first solo show.
-Prizes for which I have been shortlisted include the 2019 Footscray Art Prize, the 2018 Contemporary Art Prize, the 2016 Hornsby Prize, the 2016 She competition, the Lethbridge 10000 Small-Scale Art Prize, the 2013 Agendo Award and the 2011 Metro Award.
-Early in my career I won the 2013 Yen magazine Female Artist award and won 2 prizes at the Albert Park Collage Art Show.
-My artwork is in private collections worldwide and is part of the Standard Chartered Bank art collection, Albert Park Collage public collection, and the Image Mundi project.
+Prizes for which I have been shortlisted include the 2025 Omnia Prize, 2019 Footscray Art Prize, the 2018 Contemporary Art Prize, the 2016 Hornsby Prize, the 2016 She competition, the Lethbridge 10000 Small-Scale Art Prize, the 2013 Agendo Award and the 2011 Metro Award.
+Early in my career, I won the 2013 Yen magazine Female Artist award and won 2 prizes at the Albert Park College Art Show.
+My artwork is in private collections worldwide and is part of the Standard Chartered Bank art collection, Albert Park College public collection, and the Image Mundi project.